ONLINE NEWS

 It is also relevant whether a person can look out to more open space or vegetation, and whether they are able to move around in the space, the Court found.

-The protection units at MRC and Barwon Prison have rear yards attached to the cells, allowing those being held there to go outdoors at specific times of the time, but the presence of concrete walls, layered mesh, metal roofs and limited space meant these areas did not amount to providing open air, Justice Harris found.
+The high-security and management units at MRC and Barwon Prison have rear yards attached to the cells, allowing those being held there to go outdoors at specific times of the time, but the presence of concrete walls, layered mesh, metal roofs and limited space meant these areas did not amount to providing open air, Justice Harris found.

 After visiting the rear yards in the Exford unit at MRC, the Court found that “there is no possibility of feeling the rain” and “no sensation of being exposed to the sun”.